peck/d6_password/Readme.md

-Quickly thrown together implementation of Diceware Passphrase(http://world.std.com/~reinhold/diceware.html) runable as a single page with no external needs.
-Single passphrase generation for less technical users.
+Quickly thrown together implementation of Diceware Passphrase(http://world.std.com/~reinhold/diceware.html) as a single page to be used offline with no external dependencies.
+Simple passphrase generation for less technical users.

 Built with middleman framework, because I like it and otherwise maintenance would not be fun